BinarCode/laravel-restify/docs-v2/content/en/search/basic-filters.md

 There are 2 ways to disable the global search:  for a repository, either return false from the `allowRestify` model policy method or

 <list :items="[
-'disable `allowRestify` model policy method',
-'mark the `$globallySearchable` static property false on repository', ]"></list>
+'return false from the `allowRestify` model policy method', 'mark the `$globallySearchable` static property false on repository', ]"></list>